terraform-azurerm-examples/terraform-bootstrap/README.md

 1. `./bootstrap_backend.sh`
 1. `mv terraform.tfvars.example terraform.tfvars` then edit
+1. `terraform init`
-1. `terraform apply -auto-approve`
+1. `terraform apply`
-1. View the bootstrap_README.md blob in bootstrap container
+1. View the bootstrap_README.md blob in the storage account's bootstrap container

+If the script defaults have been selected then the resource group will be called terraform.

 ## Background